xsantanax/chat-interface/README.md

 ### Stack Choices

-All stack choices were made based on the tools robustness, simplicity, and scalability.
+The following tools have been chosen due to their robustness, simplicity, and scalability.

 - [ReactJS](https://reactjs.org/docs/getting-started.html) was chosen as the base frontend framework.